Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/02-QC-polished-assembly.md

 - "metaQUAST can generate additional information in a report which can be used to identify misassemblies"
 ---

-## Why QC an assembly?
+## Why QC an metagenome assembly?

-As discussed previously, the process of assembly is more complicated for metagenomes than single genomes.
-The quality of assembly for a single genome is dependent on many variables, including the quality of the sample used to generate the data.
-For metagenome assembly this problem is confounded.
-This means the quality of metagenome assemblies is generally poor.
+We do metagenomics to characterise the taxonomic, metabolic or functional composition of the communities that we study.
+Assessing the quality of the metagenome assembly is important to shape the confidence we have in our results and conclusions.
+It also allows us to check the effect of our efforts to improve the draft assembly with long read polihsing and short read polishing.

+The quality of metagenome assemblies is typically lower than it is for single genome assemblies.

-In this episode we will cover how to check the quality of your metagenome assembly.
+In this episode we explain what is meant by assembly quality and how to examine and compare the quality of your metagenome assemblies using `seqkit stats` and [MetaQUAST](http://quast.sourceforge.net/metaquast)

-## What makes an assembly poor quality?
+## What do we mean by assembly quality?

-Many things affect the quality of a metagenome assembly.
-Most of these variables affect how many fragments the genome is in and how complete the sequencing was.
-Some important variables are discussed in more detail below.

-### Low contiguity
+### Contiguity

-Contiguity is how fragmented the assembly is.
-If an assembly is highly contiguous, it means that there are long stretches of the genome that have been successfully pieced together.
+A high quality assembly is highly contiguous meaning there are long stretches of the genome that have been successfully pieced together.
+The opposite of contiguous is fragmented.

 Contiguity is strongly correlated with both the technology used and the quality of the original DNA used.
 "Short read"-only assemblies are often very fragmented as it is much more difficult to assemble the short reads into a contiguous assembly.
 With long reads it is easier to span bits of a genome that are tricky to reassemble, like repeats.
 However, some preparation methods, such as bead-beating, result in long-reads which are relatively short.

-This is worth bearing in mind if you need to look at long uninterrupted sections of the genome (e.g. if you were trying to identify a large structural difference) as in this case you would struggle to use a fragmented assembly.
+The extent to which contiguity matters depends on your research question.
+If you need to identify a large structural difference, high contiguity is important.

-### High duplication
+### Degree of duplication

-Duplication is having multiple copies of the same genome region in the assembly.

-This is difficult to ascertain from a whole metagenome assembly but in later steps it is easier to exclude duplicates (this comes after binning).
-However, it is possible to see whether a genome has excess duplication based on the overall assembly size - if it is much bigger than expected then there may have been duplication.
+A duplication is when there is more than one copy of a particular region of the genome in the assembly.
+If a genome is much bigger than expected then there may have been duplication.
+Removing duplicated regions from assemblies is difficult but is made easier after the process of binning.

-### Poor completeness
+### Degree of completeness

+The more complete an assembly, the higher quality it is.
 Sometimes there an regions of the assembly that are unexpectedly missing, meaning the metagenome is incomplete.

 ### Chimeric Contigs